Pod 4 Portal

-Our Pod 4 Homework will be on the Pod 4 website by Thursday night on the week of issue.
+Our Pod 4 Homework will be issued on the Pod 4 website.
 Completed homework is expected back in class on the due date.

 It is expected that tasks are completed and this will be followed up at school.
 Teachers will be responsible for reviewing the tasks set for each child.
 This may take the form of oral feedback, peer review, written comment and a grade on the Homework Marking Schedule.
 As parents you are encouraged to help with such tasks and show your interest in the activities children are working on.

 Click Here for the Pod 4 Information Evening Presentation